sib-swiss/single-cell-training/docs/day1/setup.md

 - **Enrolled:** if you are enrolled in a course with a teacher
 - **Own installation:** if you want to install packages on your own local Rstudio installation
 - **Docker:** if you want to use the docker image locally
+- **renkulab.io** if you want to easily  deploy the environment outside the course

 === "Enrolled"
     Log in to Rstudio server with the provided link and password, your username is `rstudio`.